isaacbuz/connectShphere/ConnectSphere_Improved_Plan.md

-# ConnectSphere: The Decentralized AI-Powered Social Web
+# Starling.ai: The Decentralized AI-Powered Social Web

 ## 1. Executive Summary

-ConnectSphere is a fully decentralized, AI-powered, Web3 social media platform.
+Starling.ai is a fully decentralized, AI-powered, Web3 social media platform.
 It integrates blockchain-based ownership, Dogecoin microtransactions, and agentic AI for content moderation, personalization, and governance.
-Built to scale from MVP to an "everything app," ConnectSphere aims to redefine social engagement by turning every user into a stakeholder and every interaction into economic value.
+Built to scale from MVP to an "everything app," Starling.ai aims to redefine social engagement by turning every user into a stakeholder and every interaction into economic value.

 ## 2. Problem & Opportunity